khushi-411/numpy-benchmarks/blog/blog.md

 Quansight has opened lots of great opportunities for me in the open-source world.
 I aim to make myself comfortable in resolving issues and bugs.
 In the nearby future, I am looking forward to contributing to other projects.
 It was one of the best learning experiences for me.

 ### Acknowledgment
-I'd like to acknowledge my menter Matti Picus, Ralf Gommers, Melissa
+I'd like to acknowledge my mentor Matti Picus, who has been very understanding and responsive towards my queries.
+I'd also like to thank Ralf Gommers and Melissa Weber Mendonca for setting up internship shares and giving us cool ideas for the project.
+Thanks to Ralf again who mentored me in absence of my mentor.
+Special thanks to Kushashwa Ravi Shrimali and Kshitij Kalambarkar for explaining cool learning tricks and life hacks.
+Thanks to you'll!
+It was great interacting with you'll.